-Intent/Clarification: Sick sinus syndrome is a collection of heart rhythm disorders caused by dysfunction in the SA node, the heart's main pacemaker.
-SSS may present as: Sinus bradycardia -- slow heart rates from the natural pacemaker of the heart.
+Intent/Clarification: Sick sinus syndrome (SSS) is a collection of heart rhythm disorders caused by dysfunction in the SA node, the heart's main pacemaker.
+Sick Sinus Syndrome Update June 2022 or Tachy - brady syndrome is a heart rhythm disorder that is diagnosed by a Provider and may present as: Sinus bradycardia -- slow heart rates from the natural pacemaker of the heart.
 Tachycardias - fast heart rates.
 Bradycardia-tachycardia -- alternating slow and fast heart rhythms

-- None

-- Remote more than 30 days prior to procedure
+Remote - more than 30 days prior to procedure

-- Recent within 30 days of this procedure
+Recent - within 30 days of this procedure